Kiwis to welcome in first day of winter with 'feels like' temperatures below zero

 The country has already been hit by 13,000 lightning strikes in the last 48 hours.
 Tonight, West Auckland residents were treated to a spectacular lightning show.

+Weather Watch alerted at 7pm that "the main burst of thunderstorms and downpours is crossing the city now".

+"As often happens, the storm cells fall apart as they cross the Waitakere Ranges but can fire up again at other points across the city.
+Risk continues until 8pm.
+Winds picking up further now too."

-NIWA Weather has projected that "all of the South Island" will endure temperatures that feel below 0 degrees on Saturday thanks to cold, strong southwesterly winds.
+Niwa Weather has projected that "all of the South Island" will endure temperatures that feel below 0 degrees on Saturday thanks to cold, strong southwesterly winds.

 And by 9pm Saturday, many residents in the central North Island will be enduring similar "feels like" temperatures.

-And accross all major cities, there will be no escaping showers tomorrow.
+And across all major cities, there will be no escaping showers tomorrow.

 Auckland and Tauranga are forecast to have highs of 14 degrees tomorrow, both with heavy showers and the chance of thunderstorms.